PramatShastri17/Task-1/Minitask_3.md

 >> If the outputs change seamlessly with change in orientation of the board, this mean that the IMU sensor is working without a fault.

 #### 3. Testing the software
+* **Machine Learning Model**
+>> If we are unable to get our desired results, i.e., the locking/unlocking is not happening when we perform the correct Tapping pattern, then the ML model may have an issue like overfitting or underfitting.\
+>> This can be easily resolved looking at plots of the accuracy and loss of the model on Edge and appropriately tweak the model or applying optimisations or just training the model with more diverse data.
+>>